During 2014 a contact with W3IZ is worth 50 points in the ARRL Centennial QSO Party.

 Goose hunting in Maryland.
 Sunrise on the pond from the goose blind.

-"If you didn't get your QSL from LoTW your wuz robbed."
+"If you didn't get your QSL from LoTW you wuz robbed."

-Paper QSL cards are a huge waste of time, money and energy however some people collect them as a hobby.
+Paper QSL cards are costly.
+Exchanging paper cards devours time, money and energy however some people collect them as a hobby.
 I do not.
-Once a QSL has been turned in for an award I throw it in the trash.
+Once in a while I am forced to send for a paper QSL but once it has been turned in for an award I throw it in the trash.
+Such a waste.

 If you really want or need a paper card for your collection I will send you a paper QSL card.